taosdata/TDengine/docs/en/14-reference/12-config/index.md

 dataDir /mnt/data22 2 0
 ```

-`The community version` does not support multi-tier storage, and the following three configurations are acceptable:
+`The community version` does not support multi-tier storage, and the following three configurations are all normal:
 ```
 dataDir /var/lib/taos
 or dataDir /var/lib/taos 0